maldroid/manifesto/README.md

 # Starting

-Since this is a PoC, there isn't any fancy way to strat it.
+Since this is a PoC, there isn't a fancy way to start it.
 Just clone the repo and type up:

 ```
 python manifesto.py -o output.apk input.apk
 ```

-And you will have (well, almost) obfuscated `output.apk`.
+And you will have (well, almost) an obfuscated `output.apk`.
 All of the command line options are available when you ask for help:

 ```
 $ python manifesto.py -h